Longs Peak: Climbing Longs Peak

 Trails that ascend Longs Peak include the East Longs Peak Trail, the Longs Peak Trail, the Keyhole Route, Clark's Arrow and the Shelf Trail.
 Only some technical climbing is required to reach the summit of Longs Peak during the summer season, which typically runs from mid July through early September.
 Outside of this window the popular "Keyhole" route is still open; however, its rating is upgraded to all "technical" as treacherous ice formation and snow fall necessitates the use of specialized climbing equipment including, at a minimum, crampons and an ice axe.
 It is one of the most difficult Class 3 fourteener scrambles in Colorado.

 The hike from the trailhead to the summit is 8.4 miles (13.5 km) each way, with a total elevation gain of 4,875 feet.
-Most hikers begin before dawn in order to reach the summit and return below the tree line before frequent afternoon thunderstorms bring a risk of lightning strikes.
+Most hikers begin before dawn in order to reach the summit and return below the tree line before frequent afternoon thunderstorms bring a risk of lightning strikes, often the most frequent cause of death on Colorado fourteeners most years.
 The most difficult portion of the hike begins at the Boulder Field, 6.4 miles (10 km) into the hike.
 After scrambling over the boulders, hikers reach the Keyhole at 6.7 miles (10.5 km).